-In addition to water use under firm water commitments, in 2023 the LCRA agricultural divisions and Pierce Ranch diverted and used 88,991 acre-feet of water.
-Water use in 2022 reflects partial curtailment of water in the agricultural divisions during the second irrigation season; water use in 2023 reflects complete curtailment of water in the Lakeside and Gulf Coast divisions, as well as Pierce Ranch.
-In addition, Stage 2 drought restrictions under LCRA's Drought Contingency Plan were in effect starting in August 2023.
+In addition to water use under firm water commitments, in 2023 the LCRA agricultural divisions and Pierce Ranch diverted and used 88,991 acre-feet of water for agricultural purposes.
+Water use in 2022 reflects partial curtailment of water in the agricultural divisions during the second irrigation season; water use in 2023 reflects complete curtailment of water in the Lakeside, Gulf Coast and Pierce Ranch operations.
+(Pierce Ranch diverted 1,876 acrefeet of run-of-river water in 2023.)
+In addition to interruptible stored water being curtailed, Stage 2 drought restrictions under LCRA's Drought Contingency Plan were in effect starting in August 2023.

 Balancing the need for well-planned infrastructure, water quality protection and water conservation is important as LCRA works to protect and extend the basin's natural resources.
-LCRA continues to work with its customers, regional interests, environmental interests, upstream water rights holders and adjoining regional planning groups to find sensible, equitable, beneficial and economical solutions to the water supply challenges that face this growing region
+LCRA continues to work with its customers, regional interests, environmental interests, upstream water rights holders and adjoining regional planning groups to find sensible, equitable, beneficial, and economical solutions to the water supply challenges that face this growing region